U.S. sues to block AMR-US Airways merger; stocks fall

-WASHINGTON The U.S. government on Tuesday sued to block American Airlines and US Airways' proposed merger to create the world's biggest airline, saying consumers would end up paying higher fares and fees.
+WASHINGTON The U.S. Justice Department filed an unexpected lawsuit on Tuesday to block the merger of American Airlines parent AMR Corp (AAMRQ.PK) and US Airways Group Inc LCC.N, saying the deal would hurt consumers by leading to higher fares and fees.

-The surprising move, which could also hinder American parent AMR Corp's (AAMRQ.PK) efforts to emerge from bankruptcy, triggered a 5.4 percent decline in U.S. airline shares.

-The Department of Justice, which has in recent years allowed two major airline mergers - United-Continental and Delta-Northwest - to go ahead, made it clear that it is out to block the $11 billion deal entirely rather than seeking concessions from AMR and US Airways LCC.N.

-"We think the right solution here is a full-stop injunction," Bill Baer, head of the Justice Department Antitrust Division, told reporters on a conference call.
+The $11 billion merger would create the world's largest airline, after four other major U.S. carriers combined in recent years.

-The lawsuit, filed in U.S. District Court for the District of Columbia and joined by several states including Arizona and Texas, drew support from consumer advocates, but surprised the industry.
+The antitrust lawsuit, filed in U.S. District Court for the District of Columbia and joined by several states including Arizona and Texas, drew concern from industry experts, support from consumer advocates and triggered a 6 percent sell-off in U.S. airline stocks.

-The lawsuit also raised questions about the industry's budding recovery.
-Investors had been counting on large U.S. airlines to carefully notch up fares, fees and profits, ending years of price wars, overcapacity and setbacks such as the 9-11 attacks, the financial crisis and rising fuel costs.

-The Thomson Reuters airlines index had climbed more than 35 percent this year.
+It also threw into question the reorganization plan of AMR Corp, which has been in bankruptcy since November 2011 and had structured its exit around merging with US Air.

-On Tuesday, US Airways closed 13 percent lower at $16.36 on the New York Stock Exchange.
-American shares fell 45 percent to $3.17 in Pink Sheets trading.
+US Airways fell 7.4 percent to $17.43 on the New York Stock Exchange.
+American shares were down 46 percent at $3.14 in Pink Sheets trading.

+The Justice Department said its lawsuit seeks to preserve competition, especially because the two airlines have said they can succeed as independent companies.

+"Consumers deserve the benefit of that continuing competitive dynamic," Bill Baer, head of the Justice Department Antitrust Division, said in a statement.

 AMR and US Airways said they would launch a "vigorous and strong defense" against the effort to block their merger, which they said would enhance competition.

-The two airlines had been widely expected to win approval for the deal, which was announced in February.
-They secured European Union approval on August 5 after promising to surrender some slots at London's Heathrow and Philadelphia.
+The two airlines had been widely expected to win approval for the deal, which was formally announced in February.
+They secured European Union approval for the proposed merger on August 5 after promising to surrender slots at two airports, London's Heathrow and Philadelphia in the United States.

-But some experts said the airlines face a tough task convincing regulators that the creation of a new dominant airline would not harm consumers.

-"US Airways and AMR have an extreme uphill battle to save the merger," said David Balto, a former trial lawyer in Department of Justice's antitrust division who is now in private practice in Washington, D.C.

 The Justice Department said it was concerned that if the merger went through, four airlines would control more than 80 percent of the U.S. commercial air travel market.

-At Reagan National Airport in Arlington, Virginia, the one closest to Washington, D.C., the combined US Airways-American would control 69 percent of take-off and landing slots, the department said.
+At Reagan National Airport in Arlington, Virginia, the one closest to Washington, D.C., the combined airline would control 69 percent of take-off and landing slots, the department said.

-Other industry experts said the lawsuit's aggressive demands were out of step with past cases and would potentially leave US Air and American, which is emerging from bankruptcy, at a competitive disadvantage.
+But industry experts said the move was out of step with past practices and would potentially leave US Air and American, which is emerging from bankruptcy, at a competitive disadvantage.

-When beer giant Anheuser-Busch InBev's sought to increase its stake in Mexico's Grupo Modelo, for example, the Justice Department objected.
-But the sides settled on a compromise that was widely viewed among antitrust lawyers as evidence of pragmatism.

-Baer, the former DOJ lawyer, said that while he wouldn't rule out a proposed settlement, he thought the evidence pointed to the DOJ blocking the deal.
-But several experts said the deal could ultimately go through, with concessions from the airlines.

 "I think this is another governmental mistake," former American Airlines Chief Executive Robert Crandall told Reuters in an email.

-In the long run, he added, blocking the merger will "reduce effective competition in the airline industry, as neither US Air nor American Airlines is large enough to compete effectively in their present form."
+In the long run, blocking the merger will "reduce effective competition in the airline industry, as neither US Air nor American Airlines is large enough to compete effectively in their present form," he said.

-The lawsuit "borders on shocking" and is "marvelously inconsistent" in light of the two prior mega-mergers, said George Hamlin, an aviation consultant in Fairfax, Virginia.

 Others said the move was necessary to protect travelers who have paid higher fees and fares in recent years.